azdavis/millet/docs/ARCHITECTURE.md

 Types for working with paths, notably:

 - A wrapper type for `PathBuf` that guarantees the inner `PathBuf` is canonical.
-- A type that transforms these canonical path buffers into cheap IDs, given that a path is "contained" in a "root" canonical path buf.
+- A type that transforms these canonical path buffers into cheap IDs.

-These are ideal for the use case of language servers, in which we have a "workspace root" containing all the files.

 ### `crates/str-util`